TITLE 8 SOCIAL SERVICES

-(a) removal of foster children when the children have been in placement with the family for longer than six months;
+(a) removal of children in foster care when the children have been in placement with the family for longer than six months;

 (b) removal of adoptive children prior to finalization;

-(c) denial of a foster home license application;
+(c) denial of a resource family license application;

-(d) denial of the foster family’s request to adopt foster children placed in their home, if the children have been placed with the foster family for longer than six months;
+(d) denial of the resource family’s request to adopt foster children placed in their home, if the children have been placed with the resource family for longer than six months;

 (e) denial of transition support services;